Skip to main content Skip to footer

 Contact us if you’re changing your name for any other reason, and need advice of what documentation to provide.

-If you change address, it’s important that you let us know as soon as you can, so that we can keep in touch with you about your NHS pension.
+If you change address, it’s important that you let us know quickly, so that we can keep in touch with you about your NHS pension.

-If you move and don’t tell us, it’s possible that payments of your pension will be suspended until we can locate you.
+If you move and do not tell us, it’s possible that payments of your pension will be suspended until we can locate you.

 • date of birth